Generic selectors

 QuestionAnswer

-Can the Bi/Sb composition be customized?Yes.
-Atomic ratios can be adjusted for specific device requirements.
+Can the Bi/Sb ratio be customized?Yes, alloy composition can be tailored to your specific requirements.

 Packaging